N4kedTurtle/PersistBOF/README.md

 ### Junction Folder
 Same technique as demonstrated in Vault 7 leaks.
 Executed on user login.
 Non-elevated.
 Dll will be loaded into explorer.exe

 **NOTE: This needs to be a COM server dll to run properly.
-Execute code out of DllRegisterServer.
+You can execute code out of DllRegisterServer, DllMain, or DllGetClassObject depending on what you are trying to do.
 Make sure to implement other required exports**

 Example: